remix-run/remix/docs/api/remix.md

 // app/sessions.js
 import { createCookieSessionStorage } from "remix";

-let {
+let { getSession, commitSession, destroySession } =
-  getSession,
-  commitSession,
-  destroySession,
-} = createCookieSessionStorage({
+  createCookieSessionStorage({
     // a Cookie from `createCookie` or the CookieOptions to create one
     cookie: {
       name: "__session",

       // all of these are optional
       domain: "remix.run",
       expires: new Date(Date.now() + 60),
       httpOnly: true,
       maxAge: 60,
       path: "/",
       sameSite: "lax",
       secrets: ["s3cret1"],
       secure: true,
     },
   });

 export { getSession, commitSession, destroySession };
 ```